 Radiation oncologists will generally have:

 To become a radiation oncologist, you must complete the training program administered by The Royal Australian and New Zealand College of Radiologists (RANZCR).
-The program runs for a minimum of five years and gives you broad experience across the full variety of skills that radiation oncologists need to be familiar with.
+The program runs for approximately five years and gives you broad experience across the full variety of skills that radiation oncologists need to be familiar with.

 To be accepted in the RANZCR training program, you must:

-As well as meeting the prerequisites, you must also be able to demonstrate:
+As well as meeting the prerequisites, you should also be able to demonstrate:

 Other desirable qualities are: